2190594W/l4-project-research/README.md

 ALL servers must be running for the product to work properly.

+And the system should be used by visiting http://localhost:5002 from your browser, where the Client Resource Server (`crs_server`) will be.

 ### Code
 Within the /Code directory there are three 'servers' that work with each other to simulate a possible environment in with the Resource Server would be set up.